-But one thing that can be accurately told without a hitch is the time the sun will go down each day, and after a beautiful run of long nights in London, today marks the final 8pm sunset of 2022.
+But one thing that can be accurately told without a hitch is the time the sun will go down each day, and after a beautiful run of long nights in London, August 26 marks the final 8pm sunset of 2023.

 When will the next 8pm sunset in London be?
 Well, I’d advise looking away from the screen now.
-You’ll have to wait until April 17, 2023, so be sure to make use of these sweet, sweet 11 days of late sunsets.
+You’ll have to wait until April 17, 2024, so be sure to make use of these sweet, sweet five days of late sunsets.
 After all, sunsets have technically been getting earlier since the end of June, but this feels like the first reality check of the shorter days we have to look forward to in the latter part of 2022 (and indeed, the beginning of 2023).